pimutils/khal/doc/source/usage.rst

 ::
-        khal list [-a CALENDAR ... | -d CALENDAR ...] [--format FORMAT] [--once] [--notstarted] [START DATE] [END DATE]
+        khal list [-a CALENDAR ... | -d CALENDAR ...] [--format FORMAT] [--once] [--notstarted] [START [END | DELTA] ]

-if no end date is given, midnight of the start date is assumed.
-If no start date is given the today is assumed.
-The `--once` option only allows event to appear once even if they are on multiple days.
-The `--notstarted` option only shows events that start after `START DATE`. `END DATE` can also be of the form `I{m,h,d}` where `I` is an integer and `m` means minutes, `h` means hours, and `d` means days, this is the offset from the start date.
-In addition `eod` can be used to specify the end of day of the start date, this is useful if you have set a timedelta in the config.
+START and END can both be given as dates, datetimes or times (it is assumed today is meant in the case of only a given time) in the formats configured in the configuration file.
+If END is not given, midnight of the start date is assumed.
+Today is used for START if it is not explicitly given.
+If DELTA, a (date)time range in the format `I{m,h,d}`, where `I` is an integer and `m` means minutes, `h` means hours, and `d` means days, is given, END is assumed to be START + DELTA.
+A value of `eod` is also accepted as DELTA and means the end of day of the start date.

+The `--once` option only allows events to appear once even if they are on multiple days.
+With the `--notstarted` option only events are shown that start after `START`.

-The format is a string that will be used with python's `string.format()`.
-The available templates are:
+FORMAT is a template string that will be expanded with an event's properties (using python's `string.format()`) and determines how matching events are printed to the terminal.
+The available template options are:

 .. option:: title